Soccer Positions: The Ultimate Guide

 Defenders

-- Tough and be able to make clean tackles
+- Tough and able to make clean tackles

 - Resilient and calm under pressure